-Financial Aid Office Aid Bulletin Boards – The bulletin boards located in the Financial Aid Office (FAO) in B. F. Roberts Hall have information about some private scholarships.
-Application materials for these particular scholarships may be available through the FAO.
+Financial Aid Office (FAO) - Bulletin boards located in the Financial Aid Office (FAO) on the 1st Floor of B. F. Roberts Hall have information regarding private scholarships received.
+Applications for these scholarships may be available in the Financial Aid Office.

-JSU Athletic Department – Questions about athletic scholarships should be directed to the appropriate Intercollegiate Athletics Coaches.
+Athletic Department – Inquiries concerning Athletic Scholarships should be directed to the appropriate Intercollegiate Athletic Coaches.

-JSU Music Department – Questions about music and/or band scholarships should be directed to the appropriate Music Director.
+Music Department – Inquiries concerning Music and/or Band scholarships should be directed to the Music Director.

-JSU Major Department – The academic department for major programs may have information on scholarships related to field of study.
+Major Department – Students' Academic department may have scholarship information related to field of study.

 Employers - Parents' employers may have scholarships available for dependents of employees.

-Churches, civic, public service organizations – Check with churches or any of the various civic organizations (e.g. MASONS, ROTARY, LIONS CLUB, Sororities, Fraternities, etc) to find out if they have scholarships available.
-(Note: most of these groups may require some sort of family affiliation with the organization.)
+Churches, Civic and Public Service Organizations – Churches and various civic organizations (e.g. MASONS, ROTARY, LIONS CLUB, Sororities, Fraternities, etc) may offer scholarships.
+(Note: these groups may require family affiliation with the organization.)

 Scholarship Scams – Many private scholarship search services provide sources of financial assistance for a fee.
 We do not evaluate those services.
 If you decide to use a search service, check its reputation by contacting the Better Business Bureau or your state attorney general's office.
 You can search for scholarships for FREE at www.FederalStudentAid.ed.gov.
 Click here for more information regarding scholarship scams and identity theft.

-Public libraries – Public libraries often have many college financing resources available in their reference sections.
+Public libraries – College financing resources may be found in the Libraries' reference sections.

-High School Guidance Counselors – High school guidance counselors are an excellent source of information regarding scholarships which are generally restricted to graduating high school seniors.
+High School Guidance Counselor - High school guidance counselors are an excellent source of information regarding scholarships.

-Bookstores – Bookstores often have large sections of materials dedicated to financing a college education and many of these references contain valuable scholarship information.
+Bookstore - Bookstores often have large sections of materials dedicated to financing a college education which may contain valuable scholarship information.